 People have glorified the idea that exhaustion proves productivity.
-In her book, The Power of Vulnerability, Brené Brown talks about play & REST as being important in living a wholehearted life.
-Last week, we talked about The Importance and Value of Play in our Lives, now let’s look at REST.
+In her book, The Power of Vulnerability, Brené Brown talks about PLAY & REST as being important in living a wholehearted life.
+We already spoke about The Importance and Value of Play in our Lives, now let’s look at Rest.

-Here are a few tips to help our body REST and repair:
+5 tips to help our body rest and repair:

 Step away from cell phones, computers, turn off alarms and notifications, and take some time to be a human being — not a “human doing.”